arandilopez/laravel-feed-parser/README.md

 ## Contributing
 Yes, please.

-Any questions, errors or feature suggestions [are welcome in the issues](https://github.com/arandilopez/laravel-feed-parser/issues/new)
+Any feedback, errors or features suggestions [are welcome in the issues](https://github.com/arandilopez/laravel-feed-parser/issues/new)